chadbaldwin/chadbaldwin.github.io/_posts/2024-08-05-temporal-table-weirdness.md

 Well...after about 5 hours of pulling my hair out...I discovered that `sys.column_store_segments` contains a `min_data_id` and a `max_data_id` value, but for columns of type `datetime2` it's just the raw value, rather than a pointer to some dictionary value or something...

-So my next blog post will likely be how I figured that out and my solution for it.
+So my next blog post will be about how I figured that out and my solution for it.
 I didn't want this post to be even longer than it already is 😂